Hydraxon91/diligent-academy-backend-sql-basics-hydra/tasks.md

 Save the queries to the `task3.sql`.

 - Show the pet's kind's name next to the pet.
-- Match made in heaven: Show the pet's owner's name next to the pet.
-Show only the pets who has an owner.
+- EZT Match made in heaven: Show the pet's owner's name next to the pet.
+Show only the pets who has an owner. ezt es kovetkezot
-- Wild pets among us: Show the pet's owner's name next to the pet.
+- EZT Wild pets among us: Show the pet's owner's name next to the pet.
 Show those pets too who does not have an owner (but do not show the owners who does not have pets).
 - Free/Lonely owners: Show the pet's owner's name next to the pet.
 Show those owners too who does not have a pet (but do not show the pets who does not have an owner).
 - The matchmaking show: Show the pet's owner's name next to the pet.
 Show all the pets and owners even if they do not have owner/pet.